 If you don’t elect Part D coverage during your initial enrollment period, you may pay a late enrollment penalty that permanently increases your Part D premium.

 The drugs in the plan’s formulary may be further placed into different tiers that determine your cost.
-For example:
+What tiers are called and what they include can differ between plans, but here’s an example:

 - Tier 1: The most generic drugs with the lowest copayments

 - Tier 2: Preferred brand-name drugs with medium copayments

 - Tier 3: Non-preferred brand name drugs with higher copayments

 - Specialty: Drugs that cost more than $670 per month, the highest copayments

 Beginning in 2022, some plans may offer a second, lower-cost specialty tier.